marcussyeo/DSA4264-Text-Group-3/docs/data.md

 *Figure 1: Module representation is uneven, with FASS, CDE, and Science dominating the corpus.*

 !!! tip "Implications for Framework"
-    - Risk of representation bias in similarity-based matching
+    - Risk of representation bias in similarity matching
     - Mitigation:
         - Construct degree-specific module baskets (≈15 core + 8 common modules)
-        - Use length-normalised embeddings to ensure fair comparison
+        - Use length-normalised embeddings for fair comparison

 ---